-The 6th edition of Greening the Islands’ international conference will be held in Boracay (The Philippines) on 12-13 November 2018.
+The 6th edition of Greening the Islands’ international conference will be held in Boracay (The Philippines) in February 2019.

 As is our practice at Greening the Islands, the conference will look at how islands are showing the way forward towards a new, broader idea of the circular economy, which embraces not only familiar themes like energy, water, waste and mobility but also related issues such as agriculture, tourism, culture and traditions.

 The theme of sustainable tourism will take centre stage at Boracay, which is where tourism is perhaps most developed among the Philippines’ islands.
 Drawing on the attention that Boracay’s authorities are giving to sustainable development, our goal is to investigate how tourism and sustainability can work in synergy if the environment is seen as driver of tourism and an opportunity for the local economy.

 The conference will examine how sustainable tourism can trigger a virtuous process by encouraging greater collaboration among different institutional and business players of an island, thus enabling the basic conditions for a circular island economy.